Give your kids the maths bug!

 September 30, 2016

-Our National Young Mathematicians’ Awards return this year – the biggest maths competition for primary school teams in the UK!
+Our National Young Mathematicians’ Awards return this year – the biggest maths competition for primary school teams in the UK, hoping to give kids the maths bug!
 But what’s the status of maths in the UK?

 Our recent research has found good news – the nation’s ‘maths phobia’ is in decline with only 18% of parents surveyed saying they found maths intimidating.
 Almost a quarter went as far as to declare their love for the subject (24%)!
 A third of parents (30%) believe maths is very important for children later in life and their career.
 But how do parents inspire a love of maths from a young age?